Daniel-Fauland/gcp-test/cloud_functions/README.md

 3. Use 2nd gen env if possible (more features like higher runtime)
 4. Choose a function name (e.g. _"db-func"_) and your preferred region (e.g. _"europe-west3"_)
 5. Choose HTTP Trigger (usually preselected) and check _"Allow unauthenticated invocations"_
-6. In the runtime section select your memory.
-(1Gib needed for this example)
+6. In the runtime section select your memory
-7. Timeout let's you decide after how much time the function will abort (at least 15 minutes is needed for this example)
+7. Timeout let's you decide after how much time the function will abort
 8. In the connections section you can select which traffic is allowed for your script. (_"Allow all traffic"_ is needed for this example as it pulls data from external websites)
 9. Click on _"next"_ and select your runtime.
 (Choose python 3.10 or higher for this example)
 10. Add your script to _main.py_